 On average, an American student spends $25,396 for one academic year, while the cost is twice for private colleges.
 As of December 11, 2020, an American student earns $45,242 annually, making it impossible to afford private colleges.

 Thanks to the economic crisis unleashed by COVID-19, student loan debt has reached the highest level of $1.465 trillion in 2020, almost double of $675 reported in 2009.
 On average, college graduates relying on student loans are leaving schools with $29000 in debt.

-Enacted on March 27, a law named CARES allowed the US secretary of Education, Betsy DeVos, to cut interest rates on federally held student loans for two months as a part of the Coronavirus relief package.
+Enacted on March 27, The CARES act student loan forgiveness law named CARES allowed the US secretary of Education, Betsy DeVos, to cut interest rates on federally held student loans for two months as a part of the Coronavirus relief package.

 After that act, a coalition of over 60 advocacy groups emphasized the congress to annul student debt in the next coronavirus stimulus package.

 - During the movement, dozens of people ignited their student loan bills and demanded the cancellation of loans for free education.

-Apart from these organizations and activist groups, Sen. Bernie Sanders and Sen. Elizabeth Warren also pledged to terminate the student loan debt in America.
+- Apart from these organizations and activist groups, Sen. Bernie Sanders and Sen. Elizabeth Warren also pledged to terminate the student loan debt in America.

 However, the announcement of Joe Biden as President-elect created hope in students and activists.
 They think that Biden’s administration might take the initiatives required to address student loan debt in the country.